Hezbollah–Israel conflict (2023–present): April and July 2023 skirmishes

 On 6 April 2023, in response to the 2023 Al-Aqsa clashes, dozens of rockets were fired from Lebanon into Israel, injuring three Israeli civilians.
 The Israel Defense Forces said that it intercepted 25 rockets fired from Lebanon, which it said were fired by Palestinian factions Hamas and PIJ with Hezbollah's approval.
 The attacks were the largest escalation between the two countries since the 2006 Lebanon War.
 The United Nations Interim Force in Lebanon (UNIFIL) described the situation as "extremely serious" and urged restraint.
 On 15 July, the IDF fired warning shots and used riot dispersal munitions on 18 people, including journalists and parliamentarians that crossed the border from Lebanon and walked 80 meters into Israeli-occupied territory.

 Gaza war

-On 8 October 2023, a day after Hamas launched its 7 October 2023 attacks on Israel and Israel began its bombing of Gaza, Hezbollah joined the conflict in "solidarity with the Palestinians", initially firing on Israeli military outposts in Shebaa Farms and the Golan Heights — both territories under Israeli occupation.
+On 8 October 2023, a day after Hamas launched its 7 October 2023 attacks on Israel and Israel began its bombing of Gaza, Hezbollah joined the conflict in "solidarity with the Palestinians", initially firing on Israeli military outposts in Shebaa Farms and the Golan Heights—both territories under Israeli occupation.
 Since then, Hezbollah and Israel have been involved in cross-border military exchanges that have displaced entire communities in Israel and Lebanon, with significant damage to buildings and land along the border.
 From 7 October 2023 to 20 September 2024, there were 10,200 cross border attacks, of which Israel launched 8,300.
-Over 96,000 people in Israel and over 111,000 in Lebanon have been displaced during this period.
+Over 96,000 people in Israel, and over 111,000 in Lebanon, have been displaced during this period.
 Israel and Hezbollah have maintained their attacks at a level that causes harm without escalating into a full-scale war.

-Hezbollah has stated it will continue attacking Israel until Israel halts its operations in Gaza, where over 40,000 Palestinians have been killed.
+Hezbollah has stated it will continue attacking Israel until Israel halts its operations in Gaza, where over 40,000 Palestinians had been killed.
 Israel demanded that Hezbollah implement UNSC 1701 and withdraw its forces north of the Litani River.
 Diplomatic efforts, led by U.S. envoy Amos Hochstein and France, have so far been unsuccessful in resolving the conflict.
 In November 2023, Israeli defense minister Yoav Gallant warned that Beirut could meet the same fate as Gaza.
 He made the same warning in January 2024.
 In June 2024, Gallant visited the United States, seeking support for an escalation of the war with Hezbollah and a possible ground invasion in Lebanon.